 We couldn’t believe how amazing and fresh the veggies and fruit looked (and massive too).
 Finally we could see proper fresh food again and we were literally like kids in a toy shop.

-The random products were also much better quality and had things like a keyboard, guitar, a chest of drawers and other random things I thought we *obviously needed* and would probably actually buy.
+The random products are also much better quality and had things like a keyboard, guitar, a chest of drawers and other random things I thought we *obviously needed* and would probably actually buy.
 The main point is, these items actually looked like quality.

 Also, the store was quiet and really clean.
 Finally, back to an amazing supermarket in Australia!